Welcome.

 (*co-first authors)

-After having calibrated an agent-based model over a large scale longitudinal database of tweets from political activists, we compare the consequences of various recommendation algorithms on the social fabric and to quantify their interaction with some cognitive biases.
+After having calibrated an agent-based model over a large scale longitudinal database of tweets from political activists, we compare the consequences of various recommendation algorithms on the social fabric and quantify their interaction with some cognitive biases.